scicloj/scicloj.github.io/content/en/blog/paper-meeting/index.md

 Looking forward to seeing you,

-Thomas Clark and Daniel Slusky
+Thomas Clark and Daniel Slutsky